 Do you have a great idea for a new product or service?

-Live Elevator Pitch Competition - Belleville Campus - Wednesday, April 15 at 5 p.m.
+Live Elevator Pitch Competition - Belleville Campus Liberal Arts Complex Room 2311-2313 - Wednesday, April 20 at 5 p.m.

 An elevator pitch is an overview of a business idea or opportunity.
 The term “elevator pitch” highlights the need for persuasiveness, clarity and brevity.

-The competition is open to high school students in SWIC community college district 522.
-Students must be registered in classes for the spring 2015 semester.
+The competition is open to high school students in SWIC community college district 522 and the surrounding area.
+Students must be registered in classes for the spring 2016 semester.

 Complete the online application.
-A panel of judges will select 20 applications for the live elevator pitch event to be held April 15.
-(If your application is selected, but you cannot present on April 15, someone else may present for you.)
+A panel of judges will select 15 to 20 applications for the live elevator pitch event to be held April 20.
+(If your application is selected, but you cannot present on April 20, someone else may present for you.)
 NOTE: You must provide an email address with your application.
-The 20 applicants selected to present will be notified by email, so be sure to check your email regularly!
+The applicants selected to present will be notified by email, so be sure to check your email regularly!

 Before you complete the application, you may want to review the evaluation criteria the selection committee will use for the online applications.